rhmaxdotorg/pulsechain-validator/README.md

 There are other helper scripts that do various things, check the notes for each one specifically for more info.

+You can run **pulsechain-validator-setup.sh** to setup your validator clients and **monitoring-setup.sh** afterwards to install the graphs and monitoring software.

 Note: the pulsechain validator setup script DOES NOT install monitoring/metrics packages such as Grafana or Prometheus, you would need to run it AND THEN run the monitoring-setup.sh script provided.
+Do not run the monitoring script before installing your validator clients.
 See details [below](https://github.com/rhmaxdotorg/pulsechain-validator#setting-up-monitoring-with-prometheus-and-grafana).

 # Video Walkthrough
 Check out these videos for further explanations and code walkthroughs.